mosbth/irc2phpbb/README.md

 v0.3.x (latest)

+* Use travis for tests.
+* Add pylint and jsonlint.
 * Added comic strips from commitStrip.
 * Fixed crash on mondays, #9.
 * Moved all strings to `marvin_strings.json`.